dieslnikolas/dieslnikolas/README.md

-### Hi there 👋
+### Hello world! 👋
+This account repos may contain traces of spaghetti code, duct tape, and bad life choices.

-- 🔭 I’m currently working at Skeleton Software s.r.o., Czechia as Tech Lead/Team Lead
+- 🔭 I’m currently working at Skeleton Software s.r.o.
-   - small company, there is no dedicated person 😎 to each job position
-- 🌱 I’m learning more about backend, process, people and there is still a lot of work to do
-- 📫 How to reach me: dieslnikolas@gmail.com
+- 🌱 'm learning...
+Let's leave it at that
-- 💬 Ask me about making music that is my hobby my whole life
+- 💬 Ask me about: music production, nintendo, fishing, movies and series
-- ⚡ Fun fact: I still feel that I dont know much but I just dont care anymore 🤣 Dont get me wrong I am still learning something new a day, but I think that scope is getting bigger and bigger.
-And now I am father too
+- ⚡ Fun fact: Every time I read this readme.md after a while, I cringe a little.
+So..
+KISS — Keep it simple, silly... and hope for the best.
 <!--
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...